Ok. Distracted driving is a problem. So how do we solve it?

-The short answer: regulators, technology leaders, and parents – this is not just a regulatory issue!
+The short answer for regulators, technology leaders, and parents: this is not just a regulatory issue!
 Together, we can bring an end to the distracted driving epidemic.

 Thanks to recent advances in smartphones, mobile networks, and app functionality, there are more attractive nuisances competing for our attention.
 And frankly, it’s no coincidence that distracted driving is on the rise.

 According to a recent report, we send 204 million emails, 16 million text messages, and 350,000 tweets per minute.
 That’s not to mention the 86,805 hours of Netflix videos we’re streaming.